WanderInTheRain/filesystem/README.md

 To use the file system, follow these steps:

-1. Navigate to the project directory: `cd fs`
+1. Navigate to the project directory: `cd filesystem`
 2. Run the executable: `./filesystem`

 ### Commands